ymich9963/mdnotes.nvim/README.md

 ### 🖇️ Wikilinks
 - Rename link references and the file itself using `:Mdn rename_link_references`.
+- Rename references to current buffer and also the file of the current buffer with `:Mdn rename_references_cur_buf`.
 - Show the references of a Wikilink by hovering over the link and executing `:Mdn show_references`.
 Also show references of the current buffer when not hovering over a Wikilink.

 ### 👩‍💼 Asset Management